MCP server

 |---|---|

-generateConnectionModule | One-shot scaffold — bootstrap module, empty spec, manifest entries, dependency wiring, permission stubs.
-Two-call flow: first call without placement returns a question; second call with the chosen placement returns the full file set. |
+generateConnectionModule | One-shot scaffold — bootstrap module, Gradle/SPM wiring, dependencies, permissions, manifest.
+Two-call flow: first call without placement returns a question asking where ExtentosConnectionPage should live; second call with the chosen placement returns the full file set. |

 3. Implementation Guidance (2 tools)